 Perhaps the most difficult part of working together is communication between group members.
 Words play a rather small role here.
-People have a tendency to read between the lines and interpret the meaning.
+People tend to read between the lines and interpret the meaning.
 We hear what we think, and the rest we make up in our minds.

-There are two types of groups: the strong and the stupid.
-In a stupid group, cooperation is stymied.
+There are two types of groups: strong and weak.
+In a weak group, cooperation is stymied.
 Egos clash and bicker over trivial things.
 In a strong group, everyone plays their part and supports each other.
 The work is done in good spirits, and difficulties are faced together.
-In a stupid group, people blame others and circumstances.
+In a weak group, people blame others and circumstances.
 In a strong group, both joys and difficulties are shared by all.
 It seems clear which one people want to belong to.

 Everything starts from the purpose: what is there to be accomplished?
 If people disagree on that, conflicts are inevitable.

 A common mistake is to try to impose a purpose on people "from above".
 Then they have to be enticed or forced to act according to the will of another.
 A much better result is obtained when people internalise the purpose and want to achieve it voluntarily.

 This creates a magical uplift, and miracles are produced.
 When something particularly wonderful is born, people are said to have "surpassed themselves".
 That is not what actually happens.
 When people exercise their own will, they get much more and better than by being forced to do something.

 When people put their wise heads together and actually work in unison, more is created than is expected.
 We are talking about excellence now.

 Many people say that good enough is enough.
 Not for me.
 If we can get the best, why should we be satisfied with good?
 Fortunately, for all of us, some people are ready to be excellent in what they do.
 They are top of their league and we find them in all professions and fields.
 They achieve things that others can't even imagine.
 They create miracles.